Silenwolf02/Engineering-Graphics/README.md

 # Engineering-Graphics
-This repository is about C++ Programs to draw some figures related to Engineering Graphics
+This repository is about Engineering Graphics.
+I wrote some c++ programs which draw the figures of Engineering Graphics and output them on the Screen